Rilufi/rilbot/README.md

 # rilbot
 Let's try to win some things on twitter with python

+## Update
+Currently not working.
+Unfortunately, due to changes in twitter policy for free tier accounts, the v1.1 endpoint that was employed in this code is deprecated and the v2 endpoint functions we need only works with a basic tier plan.
+So, this project will keep just posting random things in each of the previous contest bots.

 ## tl;dr
 Update auth.py with your credentials and run twitter_bot.py